"The hottest topic in medicine isn't the newest drug or the latest surgical device: It's vitamin D.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Older adults may be more sensitive to the effects of this drug, especially drowsiness and dizziness.
+Older adults may be more sensitive to the side effects of this drug, especially drowsiness and dizziness.
 However, this drug can often cause excitement or confusion instead of drowsiness in older adults.
+Drowsiness, confusion, and dizziness can increase the risk of falling.

 Children may be more sensitive to the side effects of the drug.
 This drug can often cause excitement instead of drowsiness in young children.